searchlightdata/New-Mexico-evictions-database/README.md

 - Case types include the following categories: `Landlord Tenant`, `Mobile Home Park`, `Forcible Detainer`, and `Interpleader`.
 These are the types of cases that Samuel Taub, a law student at University of New Mexico, is using to track evictions.
 He describes that methodology [here](https://www.nmevictions.org/?page_id=903).
 - Years for each search are hardcoded in.
 We began in 2010 and gathered data from each year, with the exception of 2021.
 In 2021, we ran the scraper for all months up to August 24th.

 After scraping case summary pages from SOPA, the parser [`scripts/parser.py`](scripts/parser.py) extracted important information from each case summary.
 This information includes details such as the parties involved, the date the case was filed, and the name of the judicial officer.
 The parser then writes that information into `.csv` files for each year.
-The CSV files in [`eviction_cases`](eviction_cases) are the results of the scraping and parsing process.
+The CSV file in [`eviction_cases`](eviction_cases) is the results of the scraping and parsing process.

 ### Cleaning and Analysis
 The notebook [`notebooks/01-newmexico-eviction-analysis.ipynb`](notebooks/01-newmexico-eviction-analysis.ipynb) performs the following analyses: